 Role-Play and Social Stories

-Use role-play activities or social stories to help your child understand social situations better.
-These techniques can help them learn appropriate responses, facial expressions, and conversation skills.
-Moreover, it provides a safe space for them to practice these skills before applying them in real-world scenarios.
-The Autism Society has a great article about Social Connections.
+Use role-play or social stories to teach your child how to handle social situations.
+These tools help them learn facial expressions, responses, and simple conversation skills.
+They also give your child a safe way to practice before trying these skills in real life.

 Arrange Playdates